sharmasushil/MMTraP/README.md

-## 📊 Vehicle Segmentation Results on nuScenes Dataset
+## 📊 Ablation Study
-We compare the performance of different methods for vehicle segmentation on the nuScenes dataset, including our proposed approach.
-The results are evaluated using Intersection over Union (IoU) for the BEV segmentation task.
+Comparison of various methods for vehicle segmentation on the nuScenes dataset, including our proposed approach.
+The evaluation is based on IoU scores (\%) for the BEV segmentation task. $\dagger$ Methods marked with a symbol are originally designed for different tasks (e.g., object detection), but are included here for comparison in the context of segmentation performance.

-## BEV Performance Comparison

-## BEV Performance Comparison
+### BEV Performance Comparison

 | **Method**         | **Sensor Modality** | **Vehicles ↑** | **Drivable Area ↑** | **Lane ↑** | **mIOU ↑** |
 |--------------------|---------------------|----------------|----------------------|------------|-------------|